Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Session-based RB allocation

-\paragraph{Minimizing Product Term} The product term of the communication power and duration of communication in the transmit energy is to be upper bounded.
+The slack variables updates will be detailed together in the section~\Cref{sec: algorithm}. \paragraph{Minimizing Product Term} The product term of the communication power and duration of communication in the transmit energy is to be upper bounded.
 We aim to find a tight convex approximation.
-Using the principle of \ac{MM}, for any point $(\hat{p}_{\sigma(s),\ell}^{(ul)},\hat{t}_{\ell}^{(ul)})$, a tight convex upper bound can be found, for all~$s,\ell\in\setS$:
+Using the principle of \ac{MM}, for any point $(\hat{p}_{\sigma(s),\ell}^{(\mathrm{ul})},\hat{t}_{\ell}^{(\mathrm{ul})})$, a tight convex upper bound can be found, for all~$s,\ell\in\setS$:

-with~$y_{s,\ell}^{(E)} =\hat{p}_{\sigma(s),\ell}^{(ul)} / \hat{t}_{\ell}^{(ul)} $.
-The function $\hat{h}_{s,\ell}$ is convex and the inequality is tight at the point $(\hat{p}_{\sigma(s),\ell}^{(ul)},\hat{t}_{\ell}^{(ul)})$.
-Denote the approximated total energy $\hat{E}^{(tot)}_{\sigma(s)} = E^{(cp)}_{\sigma(s)} + \sum_{\ell}\hat{h}_{s,\ell}$.
+with~$y_{s,\ell}^{(E)} =\hat{p}_{\sigma(s),\ell}^{(\mathrm{ul})} / \hat{t}_{\ell}^{(\mathrm{ul})} $.
+The function ${\hat{\phi}_{s,\ell}}$ is convex and the inequality is tight at the point $(\hat{p}_{\sigma(s),\ell}^{(\mathrm{ul})},\hat{t}_{\ell}^{(\mathrm{ul})})$.
+Denote the approximated total energy $\hat{E}^{(\mathrm{tot})}_{\sigma(s)} = E^{(\mathrm{cp})}_{\sigma(s)} + \sum_{\ell}{\hat{\phi}_{s,\ell}}$.
 The constraint~\eqref{cons: energy_cstr (session_pb)} is transformed as such to~$(\widehat{\ref{cons: energy_cstr (session_pb)}})$.